Logs, Metrics & Monitoring

 Overview

-The Strongly platform provides comprehensive monitoring capabilities:
+The Strongly platform provides monitoring capabilities through Kubernetes metrics-server:

 - Real-time Logs: Stream application logs in real-time

-- Resource Metrics: CPU, memory, disk usage
+- Resource Metrics: CPU and memory usage percentages

 - Health Checks: Kubernetes liveness and readiness probes